gamepark/board-game-template/README.md

 Do not worry too much about the animations: they can be added later on.

 One advice though: it is much easier to animate the elements if they all are a direct child of the letterbox component!

+## 4. Display the initial state
+**Your game always has a state, and the React application always displays the game state.**

+The state of the game is a Javascript object.
+The specifications for this object must be written here: `/rules/src/GameState.ts`

+If you change the specification, it will probably break the game setup here: `/rules/src/index.ts`.
+In this file, you can rename "MyBoardGame" with the real name of your game, and in the constructor when you have no arguments, you must set up a new game with the properties matching your specifications.

+**Everytime you change GameState, you must open the browser console and run `game.new()` to replace the old obsolete game state with a fresh new game.**

+Once you have a satisfying initial game state, you can go back into `/app/src/GameDisplay.tsx` and write components to display the game state the way you want.

 ## 42. Deploy on Game Park
 **First, the rules must be deployed by Game Park (contact us for any new version).**